akatrib/bio-visual/README.md

            print(plot_list[[i]])
            dev.off() })
 ```
-&nbsp;
 ---

-### Heatmap
+## Heatmap
-A 2D visualization of hierarchical clustering with a color scale-rendition of numerical data to help reveal underlying patterns
+A hierarchical clustering visual with a color scale-rendition of numerical data to help reveal underlying patterns
 <p align="left">
   <img src="img/heatmap.png" width = "70%"/>
 </p>

-I recommend using the following __[heatmap.3()](https://github.com/obigriffith/biostar-tutorials/blob/master/Heatmaps/heatmap.3.R)__ function if you want to include multiple row and column side bars for additional sample and gene info

-Data inputs consist of:<br>
+#### Data inputs consist of:<br>
-__[ data ]__ &nbsp; a matrix with log- variance stabilization-transformed normalized read counts (if you're in the next-gen sequencing space)<br>
+- __[ data ]__ &nbsp; a matrix with log- variance stabilization-transformed normalized read counts (if you're in the next-gen sequencing space)
-__[ clab ]__ &nbsp; a matrix with color mapping of sample of info you are interested in showing
+- __[ clab ]__ &nbsp; a matrix with color mapping of sample of info you are interested in showing

 They will have the following structure: